Mysterium-sch/noLook/README.md

 This should be copied into the terminal window.
 This should turn on automatic updates but needs to INSTALL to do it This installs security updates automatically

+UltimateSafe:
+does a bunch of saftey checks for the computer
+Goes through the "high" STIG Viewer